Aeneid: Story

-The Aeneid can be divided into halves based on the disparate subject matter of Books 1–6 (Aeneas' journey to Latium in Italy), commonly associated with Homer's The Odyssey and Books 7–12 (the war in Latium), mirroring The Iliad.
+The Aeneid can be divided into halves based on the disparate subject matter of Books 1–6 (Aeneas' journey to Latium in Italy), commonly associated with Homer's Odyssey, and Books 7–12 (the war in Latium), mirroring the Iliad.
 These two halves are commonly regarded as reflecting Virgil's ambition to rival Homer by treating both the Odyssey's wandering theme and the Iliad's warfare themes.
-This is, however, a rough correspondence, the limitations of which should be borne in mind.
+This is, however, a rough correspondence.